ProfessorFartsalot/ProjectStormFront/README.md

 </b>

 <h1> HOW TO PLAY </h1>
-<b>First off, install <a href="https://developer.valvesoftware.com/wiki/Source_SDK_2013">Source SDK 2013 Singleplayer</a> (You will need to click Singleplayer to install it directly from this wiki page).
+<b>First off, install <a href="https://developer.valvesoftware.com/wiki/Source_SDK_2013">Source SDK 2013 Multiplayer</a> (You will need to click Multiplayer to install it directly from this wiki page).

 Download the latest release of <a href="https://github.com/Dovahkiin-Warrior/ProjectStormFront">Project: StormFront</a> and extract the zip to your steamapps/sourcemods folder.